 Today, polling agencies have noticed that citizens’ beliefs have become far more polarized, or widely opposed, over the last decade.11 To track this polarization, Pew Research conducted a study of Republican and Democratic respondents over a twenty-five-year span.
 Every few years, Pew would poll respondents, asking them whether they agreed or disagreed with statements.
 These statements are referred to as “value questions” or “value statements,” because they measure what the respondent values.
 Examples of statements include “Government regulation of business usually does more harm than good,” “Labor unions are necessary to protect the working person,” and “Society should ensure all have equal opportunity to succeed.”
 After comparing such answers for twenty-five years, Pew Research found that Republican and Democratic respondents are increasingly answering these questions very differently.
 This is especially true for questions about the government and politics.
 In 1987, 58 percent of Democrats and 60 percent of Republicans agreed with the statement that the government controlled too much of our daily lives.
 In 2012, 47 percent of Democrats and 77 percent of Republicans agreed with the statement.
 This is an example of polarization, in which members of one party see government from a very different perspective than the members of the other party (Figure 6.3).12 The gap between the parties on the role of government has grown further since 2012.
 While the 2012 gap was 30 percent, a 2019 Pew study put that number at 35 percent.13

 An agent of political socialization is a source of political information intended to help citizens understand how to act in their political system and how to make decisions on political matters.
 The information may help a citizen decide how to vote, where to donate money, or how to protest decisions made by the government.

 The most prominent agents of socialization are family and school.
 Other influential agents are social groups, such as religious institutions and friends, and the media.
 Political socialization is not unique to the United States.
 Many nations have realized the benefits of socializing their populations.
-China, for example, stresses nationalism in schools as a way to increase national unity.17 In the United States, one benefit of socialization is that our political system enjoys diffuse support, which is support characterized by a high level of stability in politics, acceptance of the government as legitimate, and a common goal of preserving the system.18 These traits keep a country steady, even during times of political or social upheaval.
+China, for example, stresses nationalism in schools as a way to increase national unity.18 In the United States, one benefit of socialization is that our political system enjoys diffuse support, which is support characterized by a high level of stability in politics, acceptance of the government as legitimate, and a common goal of preserving the system.19 These traits keep a country steady, even during times of political or social upheaval.
 But diffuse support does not happen quickly, nor does it occur without the help of agents of political socialization.

 For many children, family is the first introduction to politics.
 Children may hear adult conversations at home and piece together the political messages their parents support.
-They often know how their parents or grandparents plan to vote, which in turn can socialize them into political behavior such as political party membership.19 Children who accompany their parents on Election Day in November are exposed to the act of voting and the concept of civic duty, which is the performance of actions that benefit the country or community.
+They often know how their parents or grandparents plan to vote, which in turn can socialize them into political behavior such as political party membership.20 Children who accompany their parents on Election Day in November are exposed to the act of voting and the concept of civic duty, which is the performance of actions that benefit the country or community.
 Families active in community projects or politics make children aware of community needs and politics.

 Introducing children to these activities has an impact on their future behavior.
-Both early and recent findings suggest that children adopt some of the political beliefs and attitudes of their parents (Figure 6.4).20 Children of Democratic parents often become registered Democrats, whereas children in Republican households often become Republicans.
-Children living in households where parents do not display a consistent political party loyalty are less likely to be strong Democrats or strong Republicans, and instead are often independents.21
+Both early and recent findings suggest that children adopt some of the political beliefs and attitudes of their parents (Figure 6.4).21 Children of Democratic parents often become registered Democrats, whereas children in Republican households often become Republicans.
+Children living in households where parents do not display a consistent political party loyalty are less likely to be strong Democrats or strong Republicans, and instead are often independents.22